-KEN'S MONTHLY NOTES for JANUARY 2014 out now.
-Pax at 34,544 are 2.5% up on last year.
-Latest Route News for 2014 - and much more interesting facts see 'Stats and Stuff' above, also - Revised Winter 2013/14 Schedule & UPDATED Summer Schedule 2014 out now - see 'At the Airport' above.
+KEN'S MONTHLY NOTES for JUNE 2014 out now.
+Pax at 80,939 is 0.1% down on last year.
+Latest Route News for 2014/15, Includes New Destinations for 2015 and latest updates.
+New Update from Wizzair. see 'Stats and Stuff' above, also - - see 'At the Airport' above.

-INTERESTING MOVEMENTS for February 2014 by Clive Featherstone.
-The New Year continues with some great movers in February.
-Catch up with the aircraft flying in, out and around the airport during a busy February.
-Includes Commercial, Bizz Jets, Props, Rotary and Military, see 'Stats and Stuff' - 'Interesting Movements'
+INTERESTING MOVEMENTS for JUNE 2014 by Clive Featherstone.
+Catch up with the aircraft flying in, out and around the airport during a very busy June Includes Commercial, Bizz Jets, Props, Rotary and Military, see 'Stats and Stuff' - 'Interesting Movements'

-NOW UPDATED as from 31st December 2012, Clive Featherstones comprehensive listings of all aircraft types to have visited RHADS; includes: Airlines - Aircraft Types - Cargo Aircraft - World Aircraft Registrations - Foreign Aircraft First Visits.
+NOW UPDATED as from 31st January 2014, Clive Featherstone's comprehensive listings of all aircraft types to have visited RHADS; includes: Airlines - Aircraft Types - Cargo Aircraft - World Aircraft Registrations - Foreign Aircraft First Visits.
 See 'Stats and Stuff' above.

-NEW FEATURE complied by our very own stats man Ken Bardell: Ken will produce and post a monthly Flight Schedule for 2013, presented a month in advance.
-You can find the March 2014 Flight Schedule now on 'At the Airport' section above.
+NEW FEATURE complied by our very own stats man Ken Bardell: Ken will produce and post a monthly Flight Schedule for 2014, presented a month in advance.
+You can find the July/August 2014 Flight Schedule now on 'At the Airport' section above.